Security-Onion-Solutions/securityonion-docs/firewall.rst

 .. warning::

   Please review the :ref:`salt` section to understand pillars and templates.
-Modifying these values outside of :ref:`so-allow` or ``so-firewall`` could lead to problems accessing your existing hosts.
+Modifying these values outside of :ref:`administration` --> Configuration --> firewall could lead to problems accessing your existing hosts.
 This is an advanced case and you most likely won't never need to modify these files.